Autonomous Psychologist

 How Dr. Rachael works

-As a Clinical Psychologist, she provides therapy and assessment for a wide range of concerns, including anxiety, low mood, OCD, trauma, emotion regulation challenges, and neurodevelopmental differences such as autism and ADHD.
-As a Neuropsychologist, she supports children navigating neurological conditions, acquired brain injury, learning and attention challenges, and the cognitive effects of illness.
+Her work spans therapy and assessment across a wide range of concerns, including anxiety, low mood, OCD, trauma, emotion regulation, and neurodevelopmental differences such as autism and ADHD.
+She also supports children navigating neurological conditions, acquired brain injury, learning and attention challenges, and the cognitive effects of illness.
+Alongside her practice at Whole Kids Health, Dr. Rachael holds a staff position at the Hospital for Sick Children (SickKids) in the division of Haematology/Oncology.
 Her training spanned some of the most complex paediatric settings, and that breadth shapes how she approaches every child she works with.

 Clinical approach

 Dr. Rachael's therapeutic approach is tailored to each child and family's unique needs and goals.
-She sees therapy as an opportunity to ease distress, build resilience, and help families find as much calm, joy, and freedom as possible in daily life.
+She takes a whole-child approach, drawing on a child's strengths and the full context of their life to understand what they need and how best to help.
+She sees therapy as an opportunity to ease distress, build resilience, and help families find as much calm, joy, and freedom as possible.

 The goal isn't to make hard feelings go away.
 It's to help young people understand them, hold them more lightly, and find their way back to what they care about.